 I’ve read that cork doesn’t work well in damp areas.
 Won’t water ruin the floor?

 Though cork looks like it has a spongy consistency, cork does not absorb water like a sponge.
 Cork floats!
 It’s considered impermeable yet breathable which is why it’s water resistant and oh-so buoyant.
 Think buoys, fishing net floats, wine corks, etc. Also consider that cork is used in engine gaskets to hold back liquid and pressure.
-However, since cork is available in engineered floating planks, where the cork is layered on top of a high-density fiberboard (HDF) layer that securely clicks the panels together, standing water can permeate those joints and cause warping.
-In rooms like bathrooms, where standing water or excessive moisture is a risk, a floating floor is not advised – we always recommend using a solid, glue-down option.
+However, cork is available in engineered floating planks, where the cork is layered on top of a high-density fiberboard (HDF) layer that securely clicks the panels together.
+Standing water can permeate those joints and cause warping of the HDF layer.
+In rooms like bathrooms with showers, where standing water or excessive moisture is a risk, a floating floor is usually not advised.
+And we typically recommend using a solid, glue-down option.

 Will my cork floor fade in the light?